codehub-learn/development-environment-setup/Azure_Student_Trial.md

 # Instructions for creating an educational Azure Account

 In order to follow the course(s), you will need to have credits in your Azure account.
-One of the easiest ways to obtain these credits is by applying for an Azure for Students subscription through the following link: https://azure.microsoft.com/en-us/free/students/
+One of the easiest ways to obtain these credits is by applying for an Azure for Students subscription through the following [link](https://azure.microsoft.com/en-us/free/students/
+).

 ## Required Setup
 - Academic E-mail OR